Adding a ML Inference Pipeline

 • Additional preprocessing computations such as subtraction, scaling, and threshold calculation.

-In the previous step, the CSC and resize kernel have been built as part of the Image resizing application.
-In this step, we will add the pre-processing kernel, which performs quantization.
-Navigate to “kv260/overlays/examples/smartcam” and replace the “xf_pp_pipeline_accel.cpp” with the ml_pre-processing kernel, which performs CSC, resizing and scaling and mean subtraction.
+In the previous step, the CSC and resize kernel are built as part of the image resizing application.
+In this step, you add the pre-processing kernel, which performs quantization.
+Navigate to kv260/overlays/examples/smartcam and replace the xf_pp_pipeline_accel.cpp with the ml_pre-processing kernel, which performs CSC, resizing, scaling, and mean subtraction.

 cd kria_platform/kria-vitis-platforms/kv260/overlays/examples/smartcam/